 - Students can visit Purdue Writing Lab in person or consult online for further assistance.

 Please review our sample syllabus to learn more.
-Students interested in English 106 online should have the ability to work at the pace required for an eight week course.
+(Note the sample is from our summer version; the Fall 2018 course is sixteen weeks, so schedules will differ.)
 We recommend the course for fluent English speakers confident in their writing and time management.
 English 106–I remains the best choice for second language students.

 The following statement is included in the course syllabus.
 Students considering online 106 should read it carefully and consider if the course is a good fit:

 Online course expectations

 A virtual writing course is likely very different from other courses you’ve taken at Purdue.
 In an online course, your only contact with your instructor and classmates is through email, discussion boards, chat rooms, and web conferencing.
 This requires that you check your email regularly, maintain open channels of communication, and ask questions when necessary.
 You can’t fade into the background in this course: you have to participate in all discussion boards and forums in order to pass.